Federal Policy

 "States Parties shall take all necessary measures to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms on an equal basis with other children."

 Canada ratified UNCRPD in 2010 with reservations.
-The federal government is responsible for ensuring compliance but has never intervened in provincial autism service failures.
+The federal government is responsible for ensuring compliance but has not intervened specifically to address provincial autism service gaps.

 The UN CRPD Committee has repeatedly raised concerns about Canada's implementation: